 For decades, marijuana was known as an illegal drug and a subculture of its own, far from the mainstream.
 In recent years though, scientists have found more and more evidence of its therapeutic potential.
 Cannabis has become a trusted, daily medication for millions of people across the world, treating conditions ranging from anxiety to arthritis to the nausea caused by chemotherapy, without the dangerous and harmful side effects of many popular pharmaceuticals.

 The world of cannabis also has an entire language all of its own.
-In this introduction to medical marijuana, we’ll break down how cannabis works, how patients can use cannabis, and what to look for when deciding which cannabis product to use.
+In this introduction to medical marijuana, we’ll break down how cannabis works, how patients can use cannabis, what to look for when deciding which cannabis product to use, and how to get a medical card in minutes.

 How marijuana works: What is the endocannabinoid system?